 All it takes is one great idea to take your small business to the next level.
-However, coming up with a groundbreaking idea isn’t as easy as it sounds.
+However, coming up with a groundbreaking idea is not as easy as it sounds.
 You might spend too much time dealing with the day-to-day responsibilities of running your company to even think about a new product or service.
 As you are well aware, working long hours and dealing with employees, vendors, and customers is a recipe for burnout and can deplete you of creative inspiration.
-However, it’s important to keep the spark of inspiration that drove you to become an entrepreneur in the first place.
-Balboa Capital compiled a list of five places where you can find it.
+However, it is important to keep the excitement and motivation that drove you to start a small business in the first place.
+Learn where to find inspiration for your business in this Balboa Capital blog post.

 Walk into any museum or art gallery and you will be able to take a short-term departure from the real world.
 These places can help you clear your mind.
 Looking at paintings, sculptures, and other types of art that can help renew your energy and creativity.
 Turn off your mobile phone and take a relaxing stroll around each room or floor to check out the various works of art.
 Who knows, maybe this will be the time when inspiration strikes you most.